 The appeal of vintage costume jewellery is often its individuality.
 Many designs such as Chanel, Christian Dior, Haskell and Schiaparelli still command high prices, but if these are too pricey, Jackie recommends looking instead for Coro, Grosse, Trifari, Butler & Wilson or unsigned pieces.

 Due to the size and quality of the two-day auctions, extended viewings are held on the preceding Friday afternoons between 1pm and 4pm and Saturday mornings between 10am and 2.30pm.
-Do ask Jackie or any of the team for access to and advice on the silver & jewellery pieces in the saleroom cabinets.
+Do ask Jackie or any of the team for access to and advice on the silverware & jewelry pieces in the saleroom cabinets.
 If you're interested in selling a piece, then please contact Jackie or submit a request below.